jnlentz/ConvoForge/README.md

 pip install -r requirements.txt

 Hugging Face Login (Required for Gemma):
 The base model for this demo (google/gemma-2b-it) is a gated model.
-You must be logged into your Hugging Face account.
+You must be logged into your Hugging Face account to download it.

 huggingface-cli login